naomi-nada/nada-vfx-weapon/README.md

 <img width="3215" height="1385" alt="NADA VFX: Weapon showcase" src="https://github.com/user-attachments/assets/8a68832f-5c11-436c-85ef-8d9c6b1a62e0" />

-## What is NADA VFX: Weapon?

-NADA VFX: Weapon is a runtime visual-effects system that lets you create custom VFX rigs for weapons and other held items in Valheim.
+## About

-Rather than requiring custom effect assets, NADA VFX builds its effects at runtime using existing Valheim materials and components loaded in memory as building blocks.
-Multiple effects can be combined into a single VFX rig and extensively customized.
+NADA VFX builds effects at runtime using existing Valheim materials, particle systems, and components loaded in memory as reusable building blocks rather than requiring custom effect assets.

+In NADA VFX: Weapon, multiple effects can be combined into a single VFX rig, extensively customized, and bound to individual weapons or held items.

-Once a VFX rig is created, it can be bound to an individual item.
-The item's VFX configuration is stored as persistent per-item state, allowing different instances of the same weapon to have completely different effects.
+Once a VFX rig is bound, its configuration is stored as persistent per-item state.
+This allows different instances of the same weapon to have completely different effects while preserving their individual VFX configurations between equips.

+NADA VFX is intended to grow into a broader family of focused runtime VFX systems, with separate implementations for weapons, players, armor, buildings, and other world objects.

 ## Devlog & Showcase